 Thank you for your interest in our occupational therapy program at the University of Southern California.
 The Entry-Level Master’s Program at the Mrs. T.H.
 Chan Division of Occupational Science and Occupational Therapy begins with a summer session in mid-June each year.
 Please note the updated application timeline below.
 For the 2018 application cycle there will be only one deadline — November 30th.
-The 2017 application cycle has now closed and the 2018 application cycle will open through OTCAS in July, 2017.

 In order to be considered for the Entry-Level Professional Master’s Program at the University of Southern California, applicants must complete the OTCAS application and the program specific requirements through OTCAS for the University of Southern California.
 The OTCAS application must be completed and verified prior to the date below.
 We recommend that you submit your OTCAS application at least three weeks prior to the deadline, as transcripts and other application materials may take three weeks or more to be processed by OTCAS.
 Please plan accordingly.
 The application deadline is: